 About the Northern Long-eared bat

-As of 2015, the Northern Long-eared bat (Myotis septentrionalis), also referred to as the Northern myotis or Northern long-eared myotis is a newly listed federally threatened species of bat listed under section 4(d) of the Endangered Species Act.
+The Northern Long-eared bat (Myotis septentrionalis), also referred to as the Northern myotis or Northern long-eared myotis is a relatively newly listed federally endangered species.
 Weighing between 5 and 10 grams, this small "mouse-eared" bat has a dark to medium brown coat with a paler brown underside.
 More notable are this bat¹s long ears compared to other Myotis bats, which it uses for both feeding on the wing, as well as gleaning motionless insects.
-This bat has also been one of the hardest-hit by White-nose Syndrome, which has been a major contributing factor to the species population decline and current listing as "federally threatened", by the U.S. Fish and Wildlife Service.
+Acoustically, this species is very hard to record due to its "whispering" echolocation strategy, but when recorded well, it is relatively distinctive.
+Northern long-ear bats are relatively easy to capture in mist nets.

 Preferred Habitat: Northern long-eared bats spend their summer roosting under loose bark, inside cavities of live and dead trees, and occasionally man-made structures such as barns.
 Known to roost in both colonies and individually, this bat has been observed to be more adaptable in its selection of roosts.
-During the winter months, the Northern long-eared bat with utilize both caves and mines where temperatures humid, cool temperatures that remain consistent throughout the season.
-Although generally used for winter hibernation only, these bats can also be also be found in caves and mines during the summer months.
-Conservation efforts have been made to reduce the likelihood of these exposures through things like cave gating and the practice of recommended decontamination techniques.
+During the winter months, the Northern long-eared bat will utilize "traditional hibernacula"; caves and mines where temperatures humid, cool temperatures that remain consistent throughout the season.
+Most likely this species prefers "non-traditional dispersed hibernacula" such as inconspicuous rock outcrops scattered across the landscape, but is difficult to survey.
+In costal areas, this species is active year-round.

-Reasons for Listing: The Northern long-eared bat is one of the most greatly affected by White-nose Syndrome, with a population decline of approximately 99% in the Northeast since its introduction.
-A large portion of the Northern long-eared bat¹s range has been affected by this psychrophilic fungus remains a blight to the surviving population.
-Additional factors such as loss of habitat and wind farm activity also contribute to the decline in this species numbers.
+Reasons for Listing: The Northern long-eared bat is one of the most greatly affected by White-nose Syndrome, with a population decline of approximately 99% in the Northeast.
+A large portion of the Northern long-eared bat's range has been affected by this psychrophilic fungus that remains a blight to the surviving population, primarily affecting the winter roosts.